AdaCore/training_material/courses/ada_essentials/labs/240_tasking.lab.rst

       + Startup entry receives some identifying information and a delay length
       + Stop entry will end the task
-      + Until stopped, the task will send it's identifying information to a monitor periodically based on the delay length
+      + Until stopped, the task will send its identifying information to a monitor periodically based on the delay length

    - Create a protected object that stores the identifying information of task that called it